Bill Haywood: Lawrence Textile Strike

-Haywood had left the WFM by the time the Lawrence Textile Strike in Lawrence, Massachusetts, garnered national attention.
-On January 11, 1912, textile mill workers in Lawrence left their jobs in protest of lowered wages.
+Haywood had left the WFM by the time the Lawrence Textile Strike garnered national attention.
+On January 11, 1912, textile mill workers in Lawrence, Massachusetts, left their jobs in protest of lowered wages.
 Within a week, twenty thousand workers were on strike.
 Authorities responded by calling out police, and the strike quickly escalated into violence.
 Local IWW leaders Joseph Ettor and Arturo Giovannitti were jailed on charges of murdering Anna LoPizzo, a striker whom nineteen witnesses later said was killed by police gunfire, and martial law was declared.
 In response, Haywood and other organizers arrived to take charge of the strike.

 Over the next several weeks, Haywood personally masterminded or approved many of the strike's tactical innovations.
 Chief among these was his decision to send strikers' hungry children to sympathetic families in New York, New Hampshire, and Vermont.
 After hearing from immigrants how European strikers had used this tactic during prolonged strikes, Haywood decided to take the gamble in Lawrence, a first in American labor history.
 He and the IWW used announcements in socialist newspapers to solicit host families, then screened strikers to see who might be willing to send their children into the care of strangers.
 On February 10, 1912, the first group of "Lawrence Strike Children" bid tearful goodbyes to their parents and, with chaperones to guide them, boarded a train for New York.
-The children arrived safely in Manhattan that evening where they were taken to a meeting hall.
+The children arrived safely in New York that evening where they were taken to a meeting hall.
 They were soon lavished with food and clothes and would stay in New York another seven weeks.
 Despite their excellent treatment, officials in Lawrence and elsewhere were shocked by the move.
 "I could scarcely believe that the strike leaders would do such a thing as this," Lawrence mayor Michael Scanlon said.
 "Lawrence could have very easily cared for these children."